CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/Common/Property/property-value-out-of-range-exception.md

 ### Property Is Empty

-An operation such as getting, setting or removing one or more items from an empty collection [property][TODO] was performed.
+An operation such as getting, setting or removing one or more items from an empty collection [property][] was performed.

 #### Message Format